 While it sounds strange, the best lubricant by far in my experience is a lightweight, light-colored synthetic motor oil such as Mobile-1 (5W).
 I have tried regular motor oil too, but the synthetic variety smells better, lasts longer and seems to perform better.

 Store your oilpot in a metal or plastic container with a lid when not in use to prevent abrasive dirt from contaminating it.
-Some people make a container from a segment of PVC pipe with a flat end cap glued on to make the bottom and domed one left lose as a lid.
+Some people make a container from a segment of PVC pipe with a flat end cap glued on one end of their PVC segment to form the bottom of their oil pot and a domed cap on the other end left lose as a lid.
 I use a tin can with a slip-on lid.

 Place some newspaper in the bottom of your container to absorb oil and cushion the pot from rattling around.